 A tale came my way, the same carrier pigeon as before.

-Bella had dined at a restaurant, in the company of friends.
-She went outside, she was drunk.
+Laura had dined at a restaurant in the company of friends.
+After dining she walked outside.
+She was drunk.
 Opposite the restaurant was a pub, a lively drinkers pub.

-A man, an older man, a heavy drinking man with failed marriages behind him, saw Bella standing on the street.
-He downed his drink, left the pub, crossed the road in his worn trainers, and t-shirt, and asked Bella to join him.
+A man, an older man, a heavy drinking man with failed marriages behind him, saw Laura on the street.
+He downed his drink, left the pub, crossed the road in his worn trainers, thread-bare jeans and t-shirt.
+He asked Laura to join him in the pub.

-She carried on drinking a plenty then went home with this man.
+Laura carried on drinking.
+She went home with this man.

-A gaggle of nodding heads could not believe Bella had hooked up with one such as him.
-Nor could The Older Man himself.
+A gaggle of nodding heads could not believe Laura had hooked up with one such as him.
+Nor could Older Man himself.

-She told me he wasn’t good-looking, but he was a funny man.
+Laura told me, ‘He’s not good looking, but he is funny.’
 My quick-witted daughter was amused by jokes such as this: I used to own a paper shop, but it blew away.

-She practically moved in with Older Man, her drinking companion, who provided alcohol to flow.
+She practically moved in with Older Man, her drinking companion.
+He provided alcohol to flow.

-Their relationship became argumentative, she flirted with other men, it was true love for him.
-One night, Older Man left her in the pub and went home.
-Bella knocked on his door, he would not let her in.
+Their relationship became argumentative.
+Laura flirted with other men.
+Older Man was in love with her.
+One night, upset, Older Man left Laura in the pub and went home.
+Laura knocked on his door.
+He would not let her in.